gatsbyjs/gatsby/docs/docs/using-client-side-only-packages.md

 ```

 > **Note:** There are other potential workarounds than those listed here.
 If you've had success with another method, check out the [contributing docs](/contributing/docs-contributions/) and add yours!

+If all else fails, you may also want to check out the documentation on [Debugging HTML Builds](/docs/debugging-html-builds/).